Bond markets discover that Draghi can disappoint after all

 * Investors expected deeper rate cuts, bigger QE purchase

-* Money market rates rise, inflation gauge withers (Updates prices, adds more detail)
+* Money market rates rise, inflation gauge withers (Recasts and writes through)

 By John Geddie and Dhara Ranasinghe

-LONDON, Dec 3 (Reuters) - Short-term German government bond yields posted their biggest daily rise in almost five years on Thursday after ECB President Mario Draghi failed to meet the market’s expectations for all-out monetary easing.
+LONDON, Dec 3 (Reuters) - Two-year German government bond yields were set for their biggest daily rise in more than four years on Thursday after ECB President Mario Draghi failed to meet the market’s expectations for all-out monetary easing.

-The ECB extended its asset-purchase programme, known as quantitative easing, by six months to March 2017.
-But Draghi, who has a reputation for taking markets by surprise, did not beef up monthly purchases as many investors had hoped.
+The ECB extended its asset-purchase programme, known as quantitative easing, by six months to March 2017, but did not beef up monthly purchases as many investors had hoped.

 Reflecting the market’s disappointment, investors also scaled back their inflation expectations, while stocks tumbled and the euro soared 2 percent versus the dollar.